Cheng-Yueh/knee/README.md

 <img src="assets/leg_side_b_white_clean_crop.png" alt="drawing" width="500"/>

 ## Mechanical hardware summary
 To make things accessible for as many as possible, the design focuses heavily on field deposition modeling (FDM) 3D printable parts using a single extruder.
 Other items, like specialty parts, are described below.
 Fasteners are depicted in the CAD model.
 Mechanical and electronics assembly guidelines are provided separately.
+Refer [/CAD](CAD/).

 ### Manufactured parts
 These mechanical parts do require workshop fabrication: